Phonon Hall Viscosity and the Intrinsic Thermal Hall Effect of $\alpha$-RuCl$_3$: Results

 \subsection{The acoustic Faraday effect of \rcl~for $B||c$}

-We first show data taken at 2 kelvin as a function of magnetic field from zero to 12 tesla applied along the $c$ axis.
+We first show data taken with the magnetic field swept from 0 to 12 tesla along the $c$ axis, at a fixed temperature of 2 kelvin.
 In this configuration, the critical field to suppress magnetic order is over 30 tesla~\cite{modicScaleinvariantMagneticAnisotropy2021,zhouPossibleIntermediateQuantum2023}, and the entire measurement is deep within the ordered antiferromagnetic state.
 This allows us to first demonstrate the acoustic Faraday effect in \rcl~without the additional complication of the magnetic phase transition (this configuration also has a thermal Hall effect, see Le Francois \textit{et al.}~\cite{lefrancoisEvidencePhononHall2022}). \autoref{fig:faraday}a shows the amplitude of transmitted sound as a function of time at a fixed field of $B = 10$ T along the $c$-axis and in the magnetically ordered state at $T = 2$ K. The mixed-mode transducers generate and detect both longitudinal and transverse sound waves, which travel at different speeds.
 The longitudinal and transverse modes are visible as distinct pulses in the time-series data, and we use both to validate our experimental method. \autoref{fig:faraday}b (c) shows data that have been symmetrized (antisymmetrized) in magnetic field.
 Antisymmetrization completely removes the longitudinal signal, whereas transverse signal remains.
 This is consistent with the transverse signal arising due to the acoustic Faraday effect.

-\autoref{fig:faraday}d shows the amplitude of the transverse signal (at $t = t_{\rm trans.}$) as a function of magnetic field for both positive and negative field directions ($\pm \bm{B}$), and panel e shows the same but for the opposite sound propagation direction.
-The asymmetry between $+\bm B$ and $- \bm B$ switches sign when the sound propagation direction $\bm{k}$ is switched to $-\bm{k}$ (by swapping the drive and receive cables at the top of the cryostat).
-The change in sign of the antisymmetric signal when changing $\bm{k}$ to $-\bm{k}$, the fact that the antisymmetric signal is non-zero only for transverse sound, and the vanishing of the antisymmetric signal at zero magnetic field, all confirm that the antisymmetric signal is caused by the acoustic Faraday effect.
+\autoref{fig:faraday}d shows the amplitude of the transverse signal (at $t = t_{\rm trans.}$) as a function of magnetic field for both positive and negative field directions ($\pm \mathbf{B}$), and panel e shows the same but for the opposite sound propagation direction.
+The asymmetry between $+\mathbf B$ and $- \mathbf B$ switches sign when the sound propagation direction $\mathbf{k}$ is switched to $-\mathbf{k}$ (by swapping the drive and receive cables at the top of the cryostat).
+The change in sign of the antisymmetric signal when changing $\mathbf{k}$ to $-\mathbf{k}$, the fact that the antisymmetric signal is non-zero only for transverse sound, and the vanishing of the antisymmetric signal at zero magnetic field, all confirm that the antisymmetric signal is caused by the acoustic Faraday effect.
+Converting our antisymmetric signal into a polarization rotation angle, we find that the polarization rotates by 20$^{\circ}$/mm at 2 K and at 12 T with $B||c$ (see Extended Data).